Mindfulness for Wellbeing Events

 What are the benefits, why do I need it?

 The benefits are actually limitless, mindfulness practice can help lower heart rate, dissolve anxiety and fear and reduce pain in the body.
 It can help holistically to reconnect us to our body, mind and world.
 It is the key that unlocks our understanding of our mind.
 Mindfulness can strengthen our attention, awaken compassion and empathy, and expand our acceptance of our own inner states.
 We may notice after only a few weeks that we are feeling more peaceful and less reactive to adversity.
-Simple awareness of senses, thoughts, emotions can give us the choice to get caught up in them or the freedom to choose better ways of being.
+Simple awareness of senses, thoughts and emotions can give us the choice to get caught up in them or the freedom to choose better ways of being.

 “My greatest satisfaction comes from seeing mindfulness make a positive difference to others, where they can find relief to their suffering and lead a better quality of life”.